spade-as-in-ace/IotHomeMesh/README.md

 ### ESP12/ESP32 IoT Mesh Network

 The goal of this project is to implement a relatively straightforward plug-and-play IoT system that is also extensible.
-The ideal final product would be one that could be fitted into any house regardless of type or construction
+The ideal final product would be one that could be fitted into any house regardless of type or construction with no repercussions.

 #### Current Target